boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 categories: rainbowsix gamedev superresolution rendering progress
 ---

-[Rainbow Six](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six_(video_game)) and it’s sequel called [Rogue Spear](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six:_Rogue_Spear) are widely regarded as early defining games in the tactical shooter genre and the legacy remains today in [Rainbow Six: Siege](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six_Siege).
+[Rainbow Six](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six_(video_game)) and it’s sequel called [Rogue Spear](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six:_Rogue_Spear) are early defining games in the tactical shooter genre and the legacy remains today in [Rainbow Six: Siege](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six_Siege).

-I've been working on extracting data out of Rainbow Six with the goal of bringing it into a new engine, and recreating the game.
+I've been working on extracting data out of Rainbow Six with the goal of bringing it into a new engine and recreating the game.

 Preview of the first mission in Unreal Engine 4
 ![First attempt in Unreal](/assets/posts/2019-01-13-RainbowSixRevivalProject.md/M01-R6-Unreal.jpg)